Barracuda10/NetDisconnector/README.md

       <img src="https://raw.githubusercontent.com/Barracuda10/others/master/NetDisconnector/netdisconnector_fw_on.png" width=267 height=216><br>
       &nbsp;&nbsp;-&nbsp;&nbsp;Turn both network settings to on (If know which network profile is using, only need to turn currently using one on)<br>
 </details>
-&nbsp;&nbsp;&nbsp;&nbsp;Firewall Block UDP mode can disconnect all players in session and block any one from join this session<br>
-&nbsp;&nbsp;&nbsp;&nbsp;Firewall Block TCP mode can disconnect connection to Game Server<br>
-&nbsp;&nbsp;&nbsp;&nbsp;Firewall Block ALL mode can disconnect both of them<br>
 <br>
 <img src="https://raw.githubusercontent.com/Barracuda10/others/master/NetDisconnector/netdisconnector_feature_3-5.png" width="410" height="310"><br>
 <h4>Extra features</h4>